 Ariel learns the skills she'll need to run the family flying business.

 A dangerous landing on a frozen sandbar leaves Jim skating on thin ice.

 The Twetos offer their planes to help the family of a suicide victim.

 Pilots struggle to get off the ground due to their brakes locking on the runway.

 When black smoke appears outside of town, police quickly have an arson suspect.

-Ariel Tweto performs her "Good luck crab dance."
+For her upcoming crabbing trip, Ariel Tweto performs her "Good luck crab dance."

 Download the TV Guide app for iPhone, iPad and Android!